-This is a neatly packaged analogue pressure reader that gives a PSI rating on a large dial display.
+This neatly packaged analogue pressure reader gives a PSI rating on a large dial display.
 It includes a ‘pressure off’ system meaning you can take a reading and store its result until you push a release button.

-This design is easier to use and more accurate than the older ‘pencil’ type designs.
+This design is easier and more accurate than the older ‘pencil’ type designs.
 We like its analogue design, shockproof housing and neat carry case.

 Bike It Rubber Tyre Valve 90 Degree